ShenXiaolong1976/DailyWorkHub/readme.txt

 . connect remote windows desktop via windows RDP services directly without manual interaction.

-because browser can't run any local application or script from a web link because of security issue. here use a protocol way to workaround this requirement.
+- because browser can't run any local application or script from a web link because of security issue. here use a protocol way to workaround this requirement.

+# usage
 you need to do:
 1. update the localAppLoader.bat path to your real local path in localAppLoader.reg
 2. double-click file localAppLoader.reg to import it into your register and verify it is imported sucessfully.